astronomer/docs/software/install-airgapped.md

 - An EKS Kubernetes cluster, running a version of Kubernetes certified as compatible on the [Version Compatibility Reference](version-compatibility-reference.md) that provides the following components:
     * The [Amazon EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) (or an alternative CSI) must be installed on the Kubernetes Cluster.
     * An AWS Load Balancer Controller for the IP target type is required for all private Network Load Balancers (NLBs).
 See [Installing the AWS Load Balancer Controller add-on](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html).
-- A PostgreSQL instance, accessible from your Kubernetes cluster, and running a version of Postgres certified as compatible on the [Version Compatibility Reference]
+- A PostgreSQL instance, accessible from your Kubernetes cluster, and running a version of Postgres certified as compatible on the [Version Compatibility Reference](version-compatibility-reference.md).
-(version-compatibility-reference.md).
 - PostgreSQL superuser permissions.
 - Permission to create and modify resources on AWS.
 - Permission to generate a certificate that covers a defined set of subdomains.